Sign In / Sign Out

 - ASU Home

 - Map and Locations

-Students interested in design can earn a minor in design studies.
-This minor in design studies is a nonstudio-based program of study in design that focuses on the design disciplines offered in the ASU Herberger Institute:
+Students interested in design can earn a minor in design studies through this nonstudio-based program of study that focuses on the design disciplines offered in the ASU Herberger Institute:

 The courses may also appeal to students who wish to pursue the study of design within the BA in interdisciplinary studies.

 Design Studies (Minor)